Gurdl/Javascript-Project/README.md

 # Javascript-Project
-This repository include the JavaScript files on which I worked in my college semester and learned about javacript
+This repository include the JavaScript files on which I worked in my college semester and learned about javacript language in detail.